kindohm/risc-chip/readme.md

 live-coding pattern environment.
 If you wish to use this source code, you must install TidalCycles first.

+> TidalCycles (or Tidal for short) is a language for live coding pattern.
+It allows you to make
+> musical patterns with text, describing sequences and ways of transforming and combining them,
+> exploring complex interactions between simple parts.

 <a name="tracks"></a>
 ## Tracks and Source Code